-For 66 years, this tough bodybuilder had been color blind.
-On his birthday, his family chipped in and gave him these glasses that allow people with color blindness to see vibrant and true-to-life colors as the majority of us see them.
-He stood there, obviously overwhelmed, shuffling his feet, switching between his old vision and his new, and clenching his hands as if he didn’t know what to do with all his emotion.
+A man had been color-blind for 66 years.
+For his birthday, his family gave him a pair of glasses that allow people with color blindness to see true-to-life colors.
+He stood there, obviously overwhelmed, switching between his old vision and his new and not knowing what to do with all his emotion.

-When I watched his reaction, I couldn’t help but wonder . . .
-Is this how I’ll react when I get to heaven?
-What will I do when I see Jesus face-to-face?
-I’m one who is prone to overexaggeration, so I often think I will run to almost tackle-hug my Savior with tears in my eyes because I’m so happy to be there.
-Still, part of me thinks I will just stand there, overwhelmed, in awe, as if I can’t believe my eyes—just like the man in the viral video.
+I couldn’t help but wonder if this is how I’ll react when I get to heaven?
+Maybe I’ll tackle-hug my Savior with tears in my eyes because I’m so happy.
+Or maybe I’ll stand there, as if I can’t believe my eyes.